 The O’Neill provides its artists individualized attention and the opportunity to interact with other artists, establishing support and camaraderie between participants, guest artists, and faculty.

 The Fellows program is comprised of a select group of individuals who are provided with an intense course of study.
 With two classes daily, one in the morning and one in the afternoon, the Fellows prepare for public performances during the conference, and are also encouraged to experiment and sing nightly at the conference’s open mic sessions.

-Over the last six summers, the Conference has presented over 60 performances including Rock and Roll Hall of Fame’s Ronnie Spector, country recording artist Sherrie Austin, and Broadway and Cabaret favorites including Tommy Tune, Betty Buckley, Mimi Hines, Donna McKechnie, Leslie Uggams, Barb Jungr, Wesla Whitfield and Mike Greensill, Gregg Edelman, Tony Roberts, Penny Fuller, Rita Gardner, Amanda Green, Deven May, Andre DeShields and many more.
+Over the last six summers, the Conference has presented over 60 performances including Rock and Roll Hall of Fame’s Ronnie Spector, country recording artist Sherrie Austin, Academy Award-winner Shirley Jones, and Broadway and Cabaret favorites including Tommy Tune, Betty Buckley, Mimi Hines, Donna McKechnie, Leslie Uggams, Barb Jungr, Wesla Whitfield and Mike Greensill, Gregg Edelman, Tony Roberts, Penny Fuller, Rita Gardner, Amanda Green, Deven May, Andre DeShields and many more.